Five Fintech Blockchain Trends In 2023

 Growth of Blockchain Technology

 Statista states global spending on blockchain solutions by tech-savvy and non-tech-savvy industries will reach $19 billion by 2024.
-With hundreds of billions of dollars expected in investments, the blockchain market will be heading towards an average annual growth rate of 56% in the forecast period from 2022 to 2029.
+With hundreds of billions of dollars expected in investments, the blockchain market will be heading towards an average growth rate of 56% from 2022 to 2029.

 Other technology-based companies are also adopting the decentralized ledger (blockchain) to gain the advantage of low-power processing, 5G communication, high-performance computing, and secure quantum communication.